-LLM Coding Failure Patterns
+LLM Coding Patterns

 Over-engineering — solves the general case, not the specific one